AhmedGamal710/AhmedGamal710/README.md

 # Ahmed Gamal

 ### Hi there 👋,
-Front-end Web Developer with +1 year of experience in developing websites. looking for a position as a Junior web developer 'Angular & React Framework' that creates and utilizes software solutions with a focus on innovation, efficiency, and performance optimization to improve workflow for any organization.
+I am a Front-end Web Developer with +1 year of experience in developing websites. looking for a position as a Junior web developer 'Angular & React Framework' that creates and utilizes software solutions with a focus on innovation, efficiency, and performance optimization to improve workflow for any organization.
 I was appointed as a teaching assistant for two semesters at the university, and I qualified twice for the ECPC Problem Solving Contest.